ScottON/ScottON/_pages/privacy.md

 # Privacy Policy

 ## Human Friendly Version
 This site uses Cookies and Google Analytics.
-This lets me optimise my site.
+This lets me optimise the site.
 You may receive targeted ads.
 Pretty much bog-standard stuff.
 The technical version can be found below.

 ## Privacy Policy